 “When you empower a woman in India, you empower the entire household, and you change the whole community.” — Asha Chaudhary, CEO

 For Jaipur Living, the beauty of handmade rugs runs deep.
 Behind every handcrafted heirloom is a network of more than 40,000 artisans in over 600 villages across India.
-Eighty-five percent of these artisans are women—virtually all of whom have faced societal disadvantages based on gender.
+Seventy percent of these artisans are women—virtually all of whom have faced societal disadvantages based on gender.
 As a company founded upon principles of equality, empowerment, and dignity, Jaipur Living’s purpose begins with uplifting these women.

 By introducing a doorstep entrepreneurship model that eliminates the middleman and allows us to work directly with our artisans, we’ve been able to not only provide them with a reliable wage that far surpasses the industry average, but we also provide them with access to healthcare, as well as educational and social development opportunities.